The Ultimate Guide To Shed Protection Using Shed Treatments

 Wood preservers are generally oil-based products that offer deep penetrating protection to exterior wood against insects, algae and rot.
 They offer a level of water resistance, however they can have poor breathability due to their solvent-based formulation.
 These are generally applied in 2-3 coats and can sometimes be overcoated using a paint or stain.

 Wood waterproofers are water-based treatments that are designed primarily to completely waterproof exterior timber.
-They create a water repellent surface on the wood that prevents water absorption, which reduces rotting, organic growth and discolouration.
+They create a water repellent surface on the wood that reduces water absorption, which reduces rotting, organic growth and discolouration.
 They are designed to chemically bond to exterior wood, giving the wood water repellent properties rather than forming a water repellent coating on the surface.
 They are applied in one-coat and once dry offer completely invisible protection to any exterior wood without changing its appearance.

 Treated shed